Democratic Rep. Tlaib accuses Biden of supporting Palestinian ‘genocide’ and warns of political ramifications | KRDO

 The United Nations Convention on the Prevention and Punishment of the Crime of Genocide, which was adopted after World War II, defines genocide as “acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group.”
 Biden has before said that the atrocities being uncovered in Ukraine as Russia continues its invasion qualify as “genocide” – but that declaration last year didn’t trigger any immediate changes to American policy toward the conflict.

-Biden has resisted calls for a ceasefire, including at the United Nations, and instead has said he supports so-called humanitarian pauses to allow for the release of hostages held in Gaza.
+Biden has resisted calls for a ceasefire in Gaza, including at the United Nations, and instead has said he supports so-called humanitarian pauses to allow for the release of hostages held there.
 Israel has a “responsibility,” the US president has said, to defend its citizens from terrorism.
 Neither he nor anyone in his administration has come close to criticizing how Israel is conducting its offensive.

 The congresswoman recently faced a GOP-led resolution to censure her over comments critical of Israel and in support of Palestinians.